Boldly flavored, sweet-and-spicy, this jerk chicken recipe takes the "boring" out of chicken!

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Combine all the ingredients except for the chicken to make a very flavorful seasoning paste.
-(Photos 1-2).
+Combine all the ingredients except for the chicken to make a flavorful seasoning paste.
+Spread the paste all over the chicken.

-- Bake the chicken until cooked through, 35-45 minutes in a 400°F oven, basting it midway through baking.
-(Photos 4-6).
+Bake the chicken until cooked through, basting it with the cooking liquids midway through cooking.

 Expert Tips

 - In my old oven, this recipe took 45 minutes.
 In my new and hotter oven, it takes 35 minutes and I need to loosely cover the chicken with foil after the first 30 minutes.
-So ovens do greatly vary in their temperature!
+So ovens greatly vary in their temperature!

 Recipe FAQs

-Despite the honey in the marinade, a serving of this recipe has just 8 grams of carbs.
-And the honey does add great flavor and balances out the other flavors in this dish.
+Despite the honey, a serving of this recipe has just 8 grams of carbs, and the honey adds great flavor and balances the other flavors.
+However, if you need this dish to be even lower in carbs, use a sugar-free honey substitute.

 Serving Suggestions